LonelyVikingMichael/litestar-users/docs/usage/3-the-user-service.md

 # The user service class

-The [`UserService`][starlite_users.service.BaseUserService] class is the interface for all user and role related operations.
+The [`UserService`][litestar_users.service.BaseUserService] class is the interface for all user and role related operations.
 The service must be subclassed and registered on the config.

 ## Suggested method overrides